McDavid, Florida

 Unincorporated community in Florida, U.S.

 McDavid is an unincorporated community in Escambia County, Florida, United States.
 The community is part of the Pensacola – Ferry Pass – Brent, Florida Metropolitan Statistical Area.
 The ZIP Code for McDavid is 32568.

 History

-The community was named after Joel McDavid, a founding resident of the community.
-Before the community was renamed in 1883, it was known as Regia.
+The community was named after Joel McDavid, one of its founding residents, in 1883.
+Before that, it was known as Regia.